apache/incubator-brooklyn/docs/use/guide/management/index.md

 [![Screenshot of the Webconsole Dashboard](webconsole-dashboard-w400.png "Screenshot of the Webconsole Dashboard")](webconsole-dashboard.png)

-**Details**
+**Detail**

-The details view gives an in depth view of the application and its entities.
+The Detail view gives an in-depth view of the application and its entities.
 Child/parent relationships between the entities are navigable using the entity tree.
-Selecting a specific entity, allows you to access detailed information about that entity.
+Selecting a specific entity allows you to access detailed information about that entity.

 [![Screenshot of the Webconsole Detail](webconsole-detail-w400.png "Screenshot of the Webconsole Detail")](webconsole-detail.png)

+Below the breadcrumb showing the selected entity's place in the heirarchy are six tabs:

 **Summary:** Description of the selected entity.